crystal00888/GNDM/README.md

 # GNDM
-This repository provides the source codes for the experiments in our papers for GNDM.
+This repository provides the source codes for the experiments in our paper for GNDM.